jveilleux/FarmFreshWeb/advanced-features.md

 # Advanced Features

-The [producer](/producer-set-up-guide.md) and [hub](/hubs-set-up-guide.md) set-up guides will walk you through the Farm Fresh Web’s basic features for enterprise users.
+The [producer](/producer-set-up-guide.md) and [farmers market ](/hubs-set-up-guide.md)set-up guides will walk you through the Farm Fresh Web’s basic features for enterprise users.
 Once you have familiarized yourself with these basic functionalities you can explore some of the more advanced features here.

 ### Your Profile